runatlantis/atlantis/runatlantis.io/docs/server-configuration.md

   # or
   ATLANTIS_CHECKOUT_DEPTH=0
   ```
   The number of commits to fetch from the branch.
-Used if `--checkout-strategy=merge` since the `--,checkout-strategy=branch` (default) checkout strategy always defaults to a shallow clone using a depth of 1.
+Used if `--checkout-strategy=merge` since the `--checkout-strategy=branch` (default) checkout strategy always defaults to a shallow clone using a depth of 1.
   Defaults to `0`.
 See [Checkout Strategy](checkout-strategy.html) for more details.

 ### `--checkout-strategy`